Tour de France: Start and finish of the Tour

-Most stages are in mainland France, although since the mid-1950s it has become common to visit nearby countries: Andorra, Belgium, Denmark, Germany (and the former West Germany), Ireland, Italy, Luxembourg, Monaco, the Netherlands, Spain, Switzerland, and the United Kingdom have all hosted stages or part of a stage.
+Most stages are in mainland France, although since the mid-1950s it has become common to visit nearby countries.
+The Tour has visited thirteen different countries in its history: Andorra, Belgium, Denmark, Germany, Ireland, Italy, Luxembourg, Monaco, the Netherlands, San Marino, Spain, Switzerland, and the United Kingdom, all of which have hosted stages or part of a stage.
 Since 1975 the finish has been on the Champs-Élysées in Paris; from 1903 to 1967 the race finished at the Parc des Princes stadium in western Paris and from 1968 to 1974 at the Piste Municipale south of the capital.
+In the 111th edition, because of the 2024 Summer Olympics in Paris, the race ended outside Paris for the first time, on the Place Masséna in Nice.

+The right to host the Grand Départ is highly sought after, with cities bidding to host, and has been shown to increase economic activity as well as interest in cycling in the host area.
+In recent years, cities outside France have paid organisers Amaury Sport Organisation around €6 million to host the start of the race.
+French cities pay less, with Brest paying €3.6 million in 2021 and Lille paying €4.2 million in 2025.

 Félix Levitan, race organizer in the 1980s, was keen to host stages in the United States, but these proposals have never been developed.